Momo Challenge Dares: When Internet Trends Go Dark

 Modern internet culture has created the perfect stage for the constant rise and fall of trends, videos, and challenges.
 These fads run the gamut from benign — remember 2016’s Mannequin Challenge? — to incredible forces of good, as shown by the millions raised by the Ice Bucket Challenge for the ALS Foundation.

 But there’s a dark underbelly to the internet where an entire subculture of individuals create, consume, and share horrifying content.
 This content is designed to disturb — and it can lead to darker, more dangerous challenges.
-The Momo Challenge is the most recent example, and it has potentially devastating consequences.
+The Momo Challenge is one famous example from this side of the internet, and it has potentially devastating consequences.

 What are Momo Challenge Dares?